 Screencasts can further inhibit conversation about the material if students conclude that their questions could be resolved simply by re-watching the screencast at some future date.

-To learn most efficiently, you should record questions you have as you watch the screencast, then post those questions to the discussion group.
+To learn most efficiently, you should record questions you have as you watch the screencast, then post those questions to the Slack channel.

 Many of the screencasts involve demonstrations of user interface tools or other technologies.
 You should watch those lectures in full screen mode in the highest resolution possible (typically 1080).
 That way, you will clearly see all user interface elements and be able to understand the procedures most easily.

 Watching in full screen mode also prevents you from seeing other windows, thus helping to minimize multi-tasking.
 For example, here are two images taken from the same screencast, one viewed at 720p and one at 1080p.
 Click on each image to display it full size, and notice how much sharper the 1080p screencast is:

 I have noticed that, at least with the Chrome browser, sometimes you can select 1080p in YouTube and the screencast is still displayed in a lower resolution.
 In Firefox, selecting the 1080p resolution results in the video quality “gear” icon rotating until 1080p resolution is ready for viewing.
 So, if you have problems with Chrome, you might try Firefox.